nlharris/OBF.github.io/content/posts/ISMB-CollaborationFest-2025.md

 Due to space constraints, participation in CollaborationFest is limited.
 To indicate your interest in participating, **[register for ISMB/ECCB 2025]((https://www.iscb.org/ismbeccb2025/register)) by June 20 and sign up for CollaborationFest as an “add-on”** during the registration process.
 We will contact you by June 23 to request a few pieces of information to help us organize the event.
 Last-minute walk-ins may be possible for ISMB participants if we are not at capacity.

 A limited number of ISMB registration waivers will be available for trainees (students and postdocs) who would like to participate in the CollaborationFest.
+(More info on this coming soon.)

 Limited remote participation will be possible but how much you can interact will be highly dependent on the people and projects active on the day.
 We expect to have a video feed from the room available; joining will require you to have [registered as a (virtual or in-person) ISMB/ECCB attendee](https://www.iscb.org/ismbeccb2025/register).